ugiacoman/mongodb_c9/README.md

 2. Now let's find just that new restaurant object.
 Hint: you'll need to update the find() method in `readerino.py`.
 Find() takes in the following argument: `{"key":"value"}`.

-3. The correct output should print only the new restaurant object.
-Please submit a screenshot to ugiacoman@email.wm.edu of both the terminal output and the `readerino.py` script.
+3. Please submit a screenshot to ugiacoman@email.wm.edu of both the terminal output and the `readerino.py script.